Nixinova/LinguistJS/readme.md

 # LinguistJS

-Analyses the languages of all files in a given folder and collates the results.
+Analyses the languages of all files in a given folder or folders and collates the results.

 Powered by [github-linguist](https://github.com/github/linguist), although it doesn't need to be installed.

 ## Install

-[Node.js](https://nodejs.org) must be installed to be able to use this.
+[Node.js](https://nodejs.org) must be installed to be able to use LinguistJS.

 LinguistJS is available [on npm](https://npmjs.com/package/linguist-js) as `linguist-js`.

 Install locally using `npm install linguist-js` and import it into your code like so: